imjohnnyy/CabsPro/README.md

 # CabsPro

 CabsPro is a web application that allows users to book taxis online.
-**Technologies used:  JavaScript, PHP, JQuery, MySQL, Bootstrap, HTML and CSS**
+**Technologies used:  JavaScript, PHP, jQuery, MySQL, Bootstrap, HTML and CSS**
 </br>

 ## Functionalities: